ernivani/my-code-activity-ext/README.md

 ---

-**Note**: Your activity data is stored in a public GitHub repository that you can make private at any time.
+**Note**: Your activity data is stored in a Git repository that you control.
 The extension never shares your coding activity without your explicit permission.